ceasar28/AuxiBot-UI/README.md

 ## Overview

 AuxiBot is an AI-driven bot app built on web5 technology tailored to assist users in managing their daily schedules, tasks, and communications through conversation.
-It integrates with calendars for reminders and supports email communication to keep users updated on their tasks.
+It supports email communication to keep users updated on their tasks.

 ## Key Features

 ### 1. Conversational Task Management

-- Offers a conversational interface where users can interact naturally to create, edit, and manage tasks efficiently.
+- Offers a conversational interface where users can interact naturally, and create, edit, and manage tasks efficiently.
-- Allows users to converse with the bot to set reminders, create tasks, and receive updates seamlessly.
+- Allows users to converse with the bot, set reminders, create tasks, and receive updates seamlessly.

-### 2. Calendar Integration for Task Reminders
+### 2. Task Reminders

-- Seamlessly integrates with users' calendars to set task reminders, schedule events, and send notifications as per user preferences.
+- Seamlessly allows users' to set task reminders, schedule events, and send notifications as per user preferences.
-- Provides updates and reminders about upcoming tasks and events through conversational prompts.
+- Provides updates and reminders about upcoming tasks and events.

 ### 3. Email Support for Task Updates